Academic Catalog

 St. Paul, MN 55105

 It is the applicant's responsibility to ensure that their application is completed by the deadline.
 The Admission Committee will not review your application until we have received all required documents.
 Fulfillment of the admission requirements does not guarantee admission to the program.
-No credentials will be returned to the applicant.
+No credentials (e.g. transcripts) will be returned to the applicant.

 In some circumstances, students can complete their undergraduate requirements while in their shared dual degree year.
 Please consult with your academic advisor for further details.